gi-no/blog_mean_stack/article3.en.md

 The QA service is available in the following URL: http://paizaqa.herokuapp.com

-Source code is availalbe below: https://github.com/gi-no/paizaqa
+Source code is available below: https://github.com/gi-no/paizaqa

 So, let's build the QA service!